xanmankey/BananaEconomics/README.md

   The Pay Loan function allows you to pay off your loans and get rid of that pesky debt.

 ## Ideas
   I still have ideas for this website, although I haven't decided whether I want to implement them or move on yet.
 I took up almost the entirety of the navbar however, and that, along with people having fun and being competitive and strategic on the website, has given me some closure for this project.
 I may add new functionality (achievements, pages, and more) in the future though, I will update the readMe if I ever decide to do so!
-If you have any ideas, feel free to (HOW AM I GOING TO DO CONTACT?
-Do I give out my email, or allow people to commit a file?)
+If you have any ideas, feel free to reach out and let me know!

 ## Credits
 A special thanks to the CS50 team for getting me started on my coding journey!
 I'd never be where I was without you.